Msmsfnet: a multi-stream and multi-scale fusion net for edge detection: Experiments

 \section{Experiments}

-In this section, we demonstrate the efficiency of our proposed msmsfnet by comparing it with several representative CNN-based edge detectors (HED~\cite{hed_ijcv}, RCF~\cite{rcf_pami}, BDCN~\cite{bdcn}, CATS~\cite{cats}, DexiNed~\cite{dexined}) in three publicly available datasets for edge detection (the BIPEDv2 dataset~\cite{dexined}, the BSDS500 dataset~\cite{bsds500} and the NYUDv2 dataset)~\cite{nyudv2}.
-We show in our experiments that our method achieves better performance than state-of-the-art CNN-based edge detectors in all these datasets when all models are trained from scratch.
+In this section, we demonstrate the efficiency of our proposed msmsfnet by comparing it with several representative CNN-based edge detectors (HED~\cite{hed_ijcv}, RCF~\cite{rcf_pami}, BDCN~\cite{bdcn}, CATS~\cite{cats}, DexiNed~\cite{dexined}) in both natural images (three publicly available datasets for edge detection, the BIPEDv2 dataset~\cite{dexined}, the BSDS500 dataset~\cite{bsds500} and the NYUDv2 dataset~\cite{nyudv2}) and SAR images (a 1-look SAR dataset simulated using optical images and a 1-look real SAR image).
+We show in our experiments that our method achieves better performance than state-of-the-art CNN-based edge detectors in all these experiments when all models are trained from scratch.
+We also show in our experiments that our model is able to achieve competitive performance on the BSDS500 dataset when the pre-trained weights from the ImageNet dataset are used.
+The proposed method is not compared to UAED ~\cite{uaed} and MUGE ~\cite{muge} for the following reasons: first, the contributions of UAED ~\cite{uaed} and MUGE ~\cite{muge} lie mainly on the strategies they proposed to fully exploit the potential of datasets providing multiple annotations for each image and not on the network architecture; second, the strategies they proposed are applicable only when multiple annotations are available for each image and thus not widely useful; third, only one annotation is provided for each image in the BIPEDv2 ~\cite{dexined} and NYUDv2 ~\cite{nyudv2} datasets; fourth, since our work focuses on the design of new network architecture for edge detection, the comparison between the performance of different algorithms should be done under the same experimental settings and would be unfair otherwise.
+Comparisons with the transformer based edge detector EDTER ~\cite{edter} will be provided in Subsection~\ref{pre_fine}.